aboursin/sample/springldap/README.md

 To run this sample :

 1. Do `mvn package` in order to build springldap.war
-2. Add `-Dspring.profiles.active=demo` to your Tomcat Java options (if you want to use embedded LDAP server)
+2. Add `-Dspring.profiles.active=DEMO` to your Tomcat Java options (if you want to use embedded LDAP server)
 3. Deploy the war on a Tomcat
 4. Navigate to `http://localhost:8080/springldap`